CarlosMChica/easyrecycleradapters/README.md

 ```

+### 1.- Extend From BaseRecyclerFragment

-Later create your fragment that will contain a recyclerview and extend it from BaseRecylcerFragment.
+Create your fragment that will contain a recyclerview and extend it from BaseRecylcerFragment.

 Implement the methods to create your custom adapter and define the layout manager you want to use.